-The before and after pictures of Dr Eddy Dona’s patients are provided as an educational tool to demonstrate some of results achievable from plastic surgery.
+The displayed before and after pictures are provided as an educational tool to demonstrate some of the results achievable from plastic surgery.
+All surgeries on this page are performed by Dr Eddy Dona and are published with the written consent by the patients.

 An arm lift, or Brachioplasty, is a procedure that removes loose, excess skin from the upper arms, colloquially known as ‘bat wings’ or ‘tuck shop lady’ arms, creating more defined, trim and toned upper arms.
 This loose and excess skin tends to develop as a result of significant weight loss, or the soft tissue in the arm becoming lax, and the skin experiencing loss of elasticity due to natural ageing or genetics.